-If you’re lucky enough to have a laundry room, it’s probably not the most exciting place in the house.
+If you're lucky enough to have a laundry room, it's probably not the most exciting place in the house.
 In fact, it might be the place you least like to spend time.
-However, I could argue that it should be a space that feels as much as home as any other room in your house.
+However, I could argue that it should be a space that feels as much as home as the living room or master bedroom.
 In fact, if your laundry room feels like a small sanctuary, it might make spending so much time in it feel like a treat.
 As it turns out, this small farmhouse renovation by Chip and Joanna Gaines on the Magnolia blog does just that.

-This space was added on to the farmhouse, and it’s interesting to see how the Gaines’ incorporated it into their airy farmhouse design.
-First shown to the public in 2016, their laundry room didn’t make too many waves when Joanna first published the photos, but we are having some serious laundering envy just looking at the farmhouse sink alone.
-Let’s check it out this gorgeous farmhouse laundry room.
+It's interesting to see how the Gaines' incorporated this underrated room into their airy farmhouse design.
+First shown to the public in 2016, the laundry room of their family home didn't make too many waves when Joanna first published the photos, but we are having some serious laundering envy just looking at the farmhouse sink alone.
+Let's check it out this gorgeous farmhouse laundry room.

-The farmhouse style is evident in the designs, and would you expect anything less from the Gaines family?
+The farmhouse style is evident in the designs, and would you expect anything less from the creators of the Magnolia Network?
 The white brick wall mimics subway tile with its smaller planks, and the countertops resemble butcher block in what looks like stained concrete, perhaps?

 When we first moved into the farmhouse, we used a closet underneath the stairs as our laundry room.
 This worked fine for a long time, but eventually we outgrew the space and built a small addition off of our dining room to keep our laundry and, of course, my favorite plants.